Asian shares fall amid interest rate, earnings worries - NewsBreak

 Asian shares fall amid interest rate, earnings worries

-TOKYO — (AP) — Asian shares declined Monday after U.S. stocks ended last week with a tumble as global markets' expectations for higher interest rates dominated investor concerns.
+TOKYO — (AP) — Asian shares declined Monday after U.S. stocks ended last week on a tumble as global markets' expectations for higher interest rates continued to set the tone.

 The news that Emmanuel Macron won the run-off French presidential election over the weekend, clinching a second term as was widely expected, reassured markets that France won’t abruptly shift course in the midst of the war in Ukraine.